pablosanjose/pablosanjose.github.io/cv.md

 - Course on **"Numerical simulations in Mathematica"**, as part of the Official Master Programme on Advanced Materials and Nanotechnologies (Autonoma University), Madrid, November 2010 [19.5 hours].

-- Co-advisor to the Diploma thesis by Petra Dietl, **"Numerical studies of electronic transport through graphene nanoribbons with disorder"**, Karlsruhe, October 2008.
+- Co-advisor to the Diploma thesis by Petra Dietl, **"Numerical studies of electronic transport through graphene nanoribbons with disorder"**, Karlsruhe, March 2009.

 - Advisor to the Diploma thesis by Burkhard Scharfenberger, **"Spin-orbit interaction in quantum dot rings: spin manipulation and transport"**, Karlsruhe, September 2007.